 This is the most common type of homeowners policy insurance companies offer.
-This policy covers homes at their replacement cost while the contents of the home are covered at their actual cash value.
-It provides protection against any peril except those excluded in the policy.
-HO-3 policy typically doesn’t cover the following perils:
+What’s more, this policy covers homes at their replacement cost while the contents of the home are covered at their actual cash value.
+Also, it provides protection against any peril except those excluded in the policy.
+An HO-3 policy typically doesn’t cover the following perils:

 - Act of war